-Section 4 - Post-Award Conference - The Government reserves the right to conduct a post-award conference as early as two weeks after award.
-The purpose of the conference is to ensure the Contractor fully understands the terms and conditions of this contract.
-The location and date of the conference will be determined by DLA Disposition Services and the costs incurred by Contractor personnel attending shall be paid in full by the Contractor.
+Section 5 - Post-Award Conference - The Government reserves the right to conduct a post-award conference as early as two weeks after award.
+The purpose of the conference is to ensure the Purchaser fully understands the terms and conditions of this contract.
+The location and date of the conference will be determined by DLA Disposition Services and the costs incurred by Purchaser personnel attending will be paid in full by the Purchaser.